patricksavalle/devops-project-template/content/unit-test-methodology.md

 - [ ] Remove tests that are not 100% reliable and representative

 See: https://techbeacon.com/app-dev-testing/6-best-practices-integration-testing-continuous-integration

 ## DBC

 DBC (Design-by-contract) is a strategy of decorating functions and methods with precondition, post-condition and invariant checks.
-Often using assert-code that can be disabled at runtime.
+Often using assert-code that can be disabled in production.

 DBC is a *fail-fast at runtime strategy* that can complement TDD, which is a *fail-fast at build time strategy*.
 Contrary to TDD, DBC can test not just for preconditions and post-conditions but also for invariants.
 DBC can also be used in production code.
+DBC is always on, continuously checking the state of the appication.

 see: https://en.wikipedia.org/wiki/Design_by_contract and https://www.eiffel.com/values/design-by-contract/introduction/